• Skip to main content

 Why Stay in Eze?

-The benefits of staying in Eze Village are that you’ll have the town to yourself in the evening and early morning, and will really be able to dig your heels into its fairytale vibe.
+The benefits of staying in Eze Village are that you’ll have the town to yourself in the evening and early morning, and will really be able to dig your heels into its dreamy vibe.

 On a more basic level, you’ll get the benefit of valet parking if you’re at one of the luxury hotels and won’t have to worry about your car.
 You’ll still have to walk up from the lower end of the village, though.